MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 1. Select **Save**.
 1. Repeat this process to add the *customClaimsProvider.customRoles*, *customClaimsProvider.apiVersion* and *customClaimsProvider.correlationId* attributes, and the corresponding name.
 It's a good idea to match the name of the claim to the name of the attribute.

+> [!NOTE]
+>
+> The Azure portal doesn't currently support the linking of multiple token augmentation listeners to a single application.
+Use the Microsoft Graph APIs to reuse a custom extension for multiple apps.

 # [Microsoft Graph](#tab/microsoft-graph)

 First create an event listener to trigger a custom authentication extension for the *My Test application* using the token issuance start event.
+You can create a maximum of 250 listeners.

+> [!NOTE]
+>
+> If you wish to apply the same custom extension call to multiple apps, we recommend using the correct [Microsoft Graph API](/graph/api/resources/authenticationeventlistener?view=graph-rest-beta) to create listener with multiple included apps.
+This is not supported in the Azure portal.

 1. Sign in to [Graph Explorer](https://aka.ms/ge) using an account whose home tenant is the tenant you wish to manage your custom authentication extension in.
 1. Run the following request.
 Replace `{App_to_enrich_ID}` with the app ID of *My Test application* recorded earlier.
 Replace `{customExtensionObjectId}` with the custom authentication extension ID recorded earlier.